Polar Jet Stream Fluctuations in an Energy Balance Model: Model Description

-We solve the model equations in Sect.\ref{model} numerically by time-stepping out to equilibrium.
-At each time step $\Delta t$ of the numerical calculation, the cloud factor function $\mathcal{C}_f$ is updated so that it takes the value $0.9$ for all $x$ greater than or equal to the value of $x$ which maximizes the absolute value of the meridional temperature gradient in the previous time step.
-For example, the graphs in Figures \ref{fig:cfl3} and \ref{fig:cfs3} correspond in each case to a maximum meridional temperature gradient occurring at $60^{\circ}$ latitude.
+We couple the temperature gradient \eqref{model2grad} with the cloud factor function in the following way.
+We solve the model equations in Sect. \ref{model} numerically by time-stepping out to equilibrium (or quasi-periodicity). $\mathcal{C}_f$ is updated at every timestep by setting it to 0.8 at the latitude of maximum temperature gradient.
+This choice, together with the cubic Hermite spline functional form and the specified equatorial, polar, and Hadley cell edge values, uniquely determines $\mathcal{C}_f$ at all latitudes.
+Among other things, it entails that $\mathcal{C}_f$ = 0.8 at all latitudes poleward of the maximum temperature gradient.\\

+For example, the graph in Figure \ref{fig:cfs3} corresponds to a maximum meridional temperature gradient occurring at $50^{\circ}$ latitude.
 Since the atmospheric albedo $\alpha_a$ depends on $\mathcal{C}_f$ (c.f.
-Eq.\eqref{eq:atmalb}), it is updated in this way.
-Similarly, the ground albedo $\alpha_g$ (which is a function of latitude) is updated at each time step according to the value of the surface temperature $T_s$ in the previous time step (see Eqs.\eqref{alphag1} and \eqref{alphag2}).
+Eq.\eqref{eq:atmalb}), it is updated at each time step.
+Similarly, the ground albedo $\alpha_g$ (which is a function of latitude) is updated at each time step according to the values of the surface temperature $T_s$ in the previous time step (see Eq.\eqref{alphag2}).
 Numerical approximation details are described in Appendix \ref{program}. \\

-In order to examine the behavior of the Polar cell, two variants of the model have been created: